Skip to main content

 202.633.6458, SmithJM@si.edu

-John brings nearly three decades of music industry experience and over eighteen years of service at the Smithsonian.
+John Smith brings nearly three decades of music industry experience and over eighteen years of service at the Smithsonian.
 In his first tour of duty from 1999 to 2014, he served countless roles in the organization, including head of the sales department, international distribution manager, and manager of operations for the Sales & Mail Order division.
 Over the years, John produced and compiled numerous albums released on Smithsonian Folkways Recordings and has worked under all three directors of the organization since Folkways Records was acquired by Smithsonian in 1987.
 Outside of his time at Smithsonian Folkways, Smith applied his skills at numerous record labels and radio stations, in addition to co-founding Free Dirt Records in 2006, home to internationally known artists and multiple GRAMMY-nominated albums.

 202.633.0663, WalkerDM@si.edu

 Dave Walker joined the Ralph Rinzler Folklife Archives and Collections in 2014 as an audio preservation specialist after moving from Nashville, Tennessee.
-He holds a BS in audio engineering technology and BA in art history from Belmont University and an MA in museum studies from The George Washington University.
+He holds a BS in audio engineering technology and BA in art history from Belmont University and an MA in museum studies from the George Washington University.
 His primary focus is the preservation, conservation, and digitization of historic audiovisual media such as open-reel tapes and instantaneous discs.
 He has also performed audio mastering on commercially released albums and independent films.

 202.633.6441, WeberC@si.edu

 Charles Weber joined the Center in 1996.
-He produces, directs, and edits educational, documentary, web, and exhibit films.
+He produces, directs, and edits educational, documentary, web, and exhibition films.
 As a workshop instructor, he teaches field research documentation methods and history.
 His work has won numerous awards, appeared in film festivals the world over, and has been broadcast regionally on public broadcasting stations, internationally, and via networks such as the Smithsonian Channel.
 He has covered the Smithsonian Folklife Festival extensively since 1996 and produced video projects in locations across the United States and the globe.
 He holds a BA in television and radio with a minor in cinematography from Southern Illinois University at Carbondale and an MA in creative writing from George Mason University.

 202.633.0212, WilligerJ@si.edu